-Enjoy the various programming-themed writings available on offer.
-The Latest post is available below, and the archive link is directly above this text.
+Enjoy the various programming-themed writings availble on offer.
+The latest post is available below and the archive link is directly above this text.

 I’ve got five or six pieces on the go at the moment, and it seems like they all need so much more polish that it’s ridiculous.
 I’ve been dividing my time between learning Rails for work, doing some programming in Standard ML, and hitting the densest paper we’ve read to date in the CompSci reading group.
 So I guess it should really be no surprise that I’ve got relatively little mental energy left over for doing the follow-up dissections.

 Still, it doesn’t feel like the whole story.

 One of those pieces I’ve got “on the go” is a post-mortem on a recent visual-programming project I went through.
 That one seems like it’s getting stuck for the Yegge reason.
 I’m trying to find a polite way of saying something fundamentally impolite, and I’ll eventually just have to settle for a bout of swearing severe enough that it leaves no possible doubt.
 Not sure there’s much I can do about that, except maybe maximize the information other teams might extract from the aftermath, but in the meantime the piece is still causing some mental indigestion by sticking around inside my skull.